-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share after this offering would be \$5.79 per share, representing an increase in pro forma as adjusted net tangible book value per share to existing stockholders of \$3.89 per share and immediate dilution in pro forma as adjusted net tangible book value per share to new investors purchasing shares in this offering of \$10.21 per share, based on the initial public offering price of \$16.00 per share.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share after this offering would be \$5.06 per share, representing an increase in pro forma as adjusted net tangible book value per share to existing stockholders of \$3.16 per share and immediate dilution in pro forma as adjusted net tangible book value per share to new investors purchasing shares in this offering of \$9.94 per share, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.

-The following table summarizes, as of March 31, 2014, on a pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing shares of common stock in this offering at the initial public offering price of \$16.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of March 31, 2014, on a pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purchased rchased Total Consideration

-Number Percent Amount Percent Share

-Existing stockholders 15,807,012 72.5% \$104,192,905 52.0% \$ 6.59

-New investors 6,000,000 27.5 96,000,000 48.0 \$ 16.00

-Total 21,807,012 100.0% \$200,192,905 100.0%
+Shares Pure Shares Purchased eration Average Number Percent Amount Percent Price Per Share Existing stockholders 15,807,012 76.0% \$104,192,905 58.1% \$ 6.59 New investors 5,000,000 24.0 75,000,000 41.9 \$ 15.00 Total 20,807,012 100.0% \$179,192,905 100.0%

 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 69.6% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 30.4% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 73.3% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 26.7% of the total number of shares of our common stock outstanding after this offering.